brunoanc/idRehashGo/README.md

 ```

 ## Compiling
 The project requires the [go toolchain](https://go.dev/dl/) to be compiled.
+Additionally, a GCC toolchain such as MinGW is required on Windows.

 To compile, run: